mrigankvashist/100-Days-of-Java/README.md

 # Day 14
 - ### Difference Of Two Arrays:
 Find the difference of two numbers represented by two arrays and print the arrays. a2 - a1

+- ### Reverse An Array:
+Reverse the contents of array a

+- ### Slight slack due to New years.
+Will cover up.